Required

 When the police arrive, you are required to give them your information, including name, address, and insurance information.
 Leaving the scene of an accident can result in traffic tickets and even criminal charges if serious injury or death results.

-The state of Indiana requires that trucks drivers with CDL licenses report any traffic violations to their employers within 30 days.
+The state of Indiana requires that truck drivers with CDL licenses report any traffic violations to their employers within 30 days.
 In addition, their driving privileges can be restricted for up to a year if convicted of certain traffic infractions, such as driving under the influence or leaving the scene of an accident.
-These penalties can stop you from working and supporting your family.
+These penalties can stop you from working and supporting your family, so contact our dedicated traffic attorneys to protect your license in Indianapolis.

-Contest Traffic Violations with Indianapolis’ Premier Traffic Defense Law Firm
+Contest Traffic Violations with Indianapolis’s Premier Traffic Defense Lawyers

 Next Steps